santiagogsv/santiagogsv/README.md

 - [LinkedIn @santiagogsv](https://www.linkedin.com/in/santiagogsv)

 ## About Me
-I'm an adaptable Data Analyst fluent in English, Spanish, and Italian, with a robust background in economics.
-Based in New York City, I specialize in Python and Rust for data analysis and networking, leveraging modern technologies to improve web performance and data processing.
+Data Analyst fluent in English, Spanish, and Italian, with a robust background in economics.
+Based in New York City, I specialize in Python and Rust for data analysis.
 My toolkit includes extensive use of Python for data-driven insights and Rust for high-performance networking, with a keen interest in Cloudflare's innovative use of Rust to enhance web infrastructure.

 ## Python and Data Analysis Skills
 - **Python Libraries:**